cristianoliveira/nix-linkman/README.md

 > “If you don’t know how compilers work, then you don’t know how computers work.
 If you’re not 100% sure whether you know how compilers work, then you don’t know how they work.” — Steve Yegge

 I'm applying the same principle for nix and nixos here.
 I'm aware of [home-manager](https://github.com/nix-community/home-manager) existence and I know it does more than just doftiles management, but
-I want to learn more about nix before adding yet another abstract layer
+I want to learn more about nix before adding yet another abstraction layer

 **As of now this is just a learning project, Use at your own risk.
 I'm using it myself but expect breaking changes**